‘Trump Is A Paranoid, Psychopathic Narcissist,’ Yet Another Expert Warns [Video]

 — Paul Kopeikin (@PaulKopeikin) February 6, 2017

 Gartner is not the first mental health professional to declare publicly, in defiance of the so-called “Goldwater Rule,” that Trump shows clear clinical signs of mental illness.
-Thirty-five mental health professionals signed a letter published on the New York Times, expressing grave concerns about Trump’s mental state.
+Thirty-five mental health professionals signed a letter published in the New York Times, expressing grave concerns about Trump’s mental state.
 Gartner only echoed the views of the 35 professionals when he argued that professionals need to speak out despite the “Goldwater Rule” that discourages mental health professionals, specifically psychiatrists (the rule does not apply to psychologists like Gartner), from diagnosing public figures from a distance.

 [Featured Image by Evan Vucci/AP Images]